-Most simple salads are naturally gluten free but it would surprise you to know how easy it is for gluten to sneak into your salad, especially on the type of salads most of us enjoy, with lots of extras and dressings for flavour and texture.
+Most simple salads are naturally gluten-free but it would surprise you to know how easy it is for gluten to sneak into your salad, especially on the type of salads most of us enjoy, with lots of extras and dressings for flavor and texture.

 If you are dining out, you should have an eye on the ingredients list of the dishes regarding gluten content and follow our tips below: